HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 * The duration would alter if the initial load of skill set is changed

-Of course, the above logic is just **the tip of the logic ice-berg** that we use to auto-generate a skill-based test.
+Of course, the above logic is just **the tip of the logics ice-berg** that we use to auto-generate a skill-based test.

 ### Aspirations